AyoubBenBrahim/42-OverRide/level04/walkthrough.md

 `By default, GDB stops the parent process when it encounters a fork call, and allows you to continue debugging the child process.`

-The set follow-fork-mode command allows you to specify how GDB should handle the creation of a child process.
+The set follow-fork-mode command allows you to specify how GDB should handle the creation of a child process/forks.
 You can set it to one of the following modes:

-parent: GDB will remain attached to the parent process after a fork, and will not automatically follow the child process.
+* parent: GDB will remain attached to the parent process after a fork, and will not automatically follow the child process.
-child: GDB will detach from the parent process and attach to the child process after a fork.
+* child: GDB will detach from the parent process and attach to the child process after a fork.
-ask: GDB will prompt you for which process to follow after a fork.
+* ask: GDB will prompt you for which process to follow after a fork.

 (gdb) set follow-fork-mode child